yungyuc/nsdhw_22au/project/DerrickPikachu/README.rst

 Test Framework: GTest for C++, pyUnit for Python
 The Documentation tool would be a rst file or markdown.
 I will wrap an environment into a docker container image, as the result, user can easily pull the image and enjoy the AStarEngine immediately.

---
-Describe how you plan to put together the engineering system:

-1. Automatic build system and how to build your program
-2. Version control (show how you will use it)
-3. Testing framework
-4. Documentation

-Some of the above information should be included in the documentation in your software.

-You may use continuous integration, but it is not required.
-If you use it, describe how it works in your code development.

 Schedule
 ========